AdaCore/ada-spark-rfcs/considered/storage_model_2.rst

 Storage_Model_Type itself allow for 6 parameters:

 - Address_Type, the type of the address managed by this model.
+This has to be a scalar type or derived from System.Address.
 - Allocate, a procedure used for allocating memory in this model
 - Deallocate, a procedure used for deallocating memory in this model
-- Copy_In, a procedure used to copy memory from native memory to this model
+- Copy_To, a procedure used to copy memory from native memory to this model
-- Copy_Out, a procedure used to copy memory from this model to native memory
+- Copy_From, a procedure used to copy memory from this model to native memory
 - Storage_Size, a function returning the amount of memory left

 By default, Address_Type is System.Address, and all other 5 procedures are